9 fam 400

 9 FAM 401.1-3(D) Intent to Adjust Status

-If an alien wishes to enter the United States in order to remain there permanently, you must not generally suggest that the alien apply for a nonimmigrant visa (NIV) and then seek adjustment of status under INA 245.
-You must review the requirements of the specific visa classification sought in order to advise the applicant regarding adjustment of status.
-If the classification is subject to a residence abroad requirement, then travel to the United States for the specific purpose of adjusting status would be inconsistent with that visa classification.
+Generally, it is impermissible for an alien to enter the United States under a nonimmigrant visa classification for the purpose of seeking adjustment of status under INA 245.
+However, immigrants under certain nonimmigrant visa classifications are not subject to the residence abroad requirement and can enter the United States without planning to return to a residence abroad.
+You must review the requirements of the specific visa classification sought in order to determine whether the residence abroad requirement applies.
+If the classification is subject to a residence abroad requirement, then travel to the United States with no intent to return to one's residence or for the specific purpose of adjusting status would be inconsistent with that visa classification.
 On the other hand, there are NIV classifications, such as those found at INA 101(a)(15)(H)(i)(b), (K), and (L), which hold no prohibition on residence in the U.S. or adjustment of status to lawful permanent resident.

 9 FAM 401.1-3(E) INA 214(b)